KESTIO

 • Build loyalty

-Attract The discourse, i.e. the content that will be disseminated, must be adapted not to the sender's offer (i.e. a self-centered vision - "we make the most beautiful plastic molds") but to the current topics of prospects and customers (i.e. a vision turned towards external issues - "plastic molds are revolutionizing the market").
+Attracting: The message, or rather the content that will be distributed, must be adapted not to the sender's offer (i.e., a self-centered view – "we make the most beautiful plastic molds") but to the current topics of prospects and customers (i.e., a view turned towards external problems – "plastic molds are revolutionizing the market").

-The challenge for the Inbound strategy is to find the right content for the right target at the right moment in its decision cycle.
+The challenge for the Inbound strategy is to find the right content for the right target at the right time in their decision cycle.

-Convert Convert: To do this, you need to use your publications to identify yourself as one of the solutions to the prospect's problem.
-It's a question of making the user want to go further in relation to the proposed result (and not the solution), and encouraging them to take action by means of a "call to action", for example (download a White Paper, subscribe to a newsletter, etc.).
+Converting: To do this, through its publications, it is necessary to be identified as one of the solutions to address the prospect's problem.
+It's about making them want to go further in relation to the proposed result (and not the solution) and encouraging the user to act by means of a "call to action" for example (download a White Paper, subscribe to a newsletter,...).

-The challenge for the Inbound strategy is to find the right setting for the conversion stage: the website must be able to collect information about the visitor to continue the interaction, nurture the prospect and make him want to go further.
+The challenge for the Inbound strategy is to find the right setting for the conversion stage: the website must allow you to collect information about the visitor to continue the interaction, nurture the prospect, and make them want to go further.

-Sell At this stage, you're finally allowed to talk about your offer and present your solution!
-You have to show that it meets your needs perfectly and better than the others, and in the way the customer wants them to be met.
+Selling: At this stage, we finally have the right to talk about our offer and present our solution!
+It must be demonstrated that it responds perfectly and better than others to the needs, and according to the way the customer wishes to treat them.

-The challenge for the Inbound strategy remains to provide leads that are sufficiently qualified and identified as "ready", and to ensure immediate sales support for conversion.
+The challenge for the Inbound strategy remains to provide leads that are sufficiently qualified and identified as "ready", and to ensure immediate commercial handling for the transformation.

-Building loyalty You can build on the work you've done so far by turning customers into referrers, maintaining relationships and identifying new needs.
+Building Loyalty: We can build on previous work by transforming customers into advocates, maintaining the relational link, and identifying other needs.

-The challenge for the Inbound strategy is to capitalize on acquired customers and create a kind of resonance chamber to multiply the distribution of your own content.
-That said, it's important to remember that the race for likes and shares is not an end in itself: the key is to be heard by your target audience
+The challenge for the Inbound strategy is to capitalize on acquired customers and create a kind of echo chamber to amplify the distribution of your own content.
+However, be careful: the race for likes and shares is not an end in itself; the challenge remains to be heard by your target audience

 Fabien Comtet, CEO